jonathankytang/Museum-navigation-ar/docs/0c_meeting_notes/3_weekly_spring_meetings.md

 - Discussed to changed the meeting date and time
 - Discuss about sprint 2
 - Submission of project tracking form
-- Changed the meeting time to 11 o'clock
+- Changed the meeting time to 1100

 ## Monday 28th January - Group meeting
 - Discuss sprint 2